Campeche (city): City fortifications

 It also contained four gates to allow access to the main quarters.
 The main entrances are the Puerta de la tierra ("Land Gate"), built in 1732, and the Puerta del mar ("Sea Gate").
 The Land Gate is kept as a tourist attraction, having a light and sound show three nights each week and keeping original supplies and items from the 17th century.
 The other gates were Guadalupe and San Román, connecting to the outside neighborhoods.

 Additionally, two main forts protected the city from two nearby hills on each side, the forts of San José el Alto (built in 1762) and San Miguel.
 These forts gave long-range artillery coverage and served also as look-outs.
 They were built before the walls of the city.
 The fort of San Miguel is used as a museum and houses a collection of pre-Hispanic items.
 The fort of San José houses a collection of boats and weapons of the period.

+Museum of Maya Architecture Baluarte de la Soledad

+The Museum of Maya Architecture Baluarte de la Soledad is a former military bastion located in San Francisco de Campeche, Mexico.
+Built as one of the eight fortifications protecting the colonial city, it has undergone various transformations over time.

+Recognized as a historical monument in 1937, it became a museum in 1958, initially housing colonial and Maya collections.
+After several reorganizations, it specialized in Maya architecture and now exhibits monoliths, stelae, and architectural elements from sites such as Calakmul, Edzná, and Río Bec.

+The building, with an irregular pentagonal shape, consists of two levels.
+The ground floor houses exhibition and restoration rooms, while the upper floor is surrounded by original military structures.